What to consider when selecting a solar storage solution

 Flooded lead acid batteries are the cheapest, but also require the most maintenance.
 You have to check water levels with a hydrometer and add water to keep them topped off each month.
 Lead batteries must be housed in a ventilated room since they emit gases.
 This is not necessary with lithium-ion batteries.

+What is an agm battery and Gel battery?
+They are absorbent glass matt (AGM) and gel batteries, the two types of sealed lead acid batteries.
 Contrary to flooded lead acid batteries, sealed lead acid batteries require little to no maintenance and are spill-proof.
 They are more expensive than flooded lead acid batteries, but also have a much longer cycle life.
-Within the family of sealed lead acid batteries are two types: absorbent glass matt (AGM) and gel batteries.

 Gel batteries, which use silica to stiffen the electrolyte solution in the battery, tend to have lower charger rates and output than absorbed glass matt batteries.
 They also can’t handle as much current, meaning they take longer to recharge.
 However, gel batteries have a greater lifespan than AGM batteries and can be mounted in any orientation.
 Absorbed glass matt batteries offer a better temperature range and are a bit cheaper than gel batteries.